-Challenges Encountered by IGAD in Conflict Resolution Process in South Sudan other interstate conflicts arose as a result of the interwoven sensation of advancing western isolation towards Africa and due to the ever increasing intra and interstate conflicts within the continent.
+An examination of the achievements and setbacks of regional mediation by Back, (2016) indicated that the idea of using IGAD in the mediation efforts in Sudan, South Sudan and other interstate conflicts arose as a result of the interwoven sensation of advancing western isolation towards Africa and due to the ever increasing intra and interstate conflicts within the continent.
 IGAD's mediation process has been instrumental especially after it turned out that after the achievement South Sudan's independence had been overshadowed by internal discord which had escalated into a large scale civil war since 2012.